LuigiFerraioli/ros2_gazebo_train/README.md

 <div align="center">
   <p>

-   This is a student project to simulate a train in gazebo.
-Based on an already existing project, ros2 was integrated to control the train.
-The train was also equipped with two sensors Ouster OS1-32 and Stereolabs ZED.
+   This is a project to simulate a train in gazebo.
+ROS2 was integrated to control the train.
+The train was also equipped with sensors Ouster OS1-32, Stereolabs ZED and an IMU.
   </p>
 </div>